devonfw-forge/python-data-driven-decisions/README.md

 3- **Scaling method**.
 The escalation process has been done dividing each value by the initial one of an indicator (value in 1990).
 Considering the start point as 1 (initial value divided by itself), each result will show the growth respect to the initial data.

 4- **Removing inidcators**.
-Those inidcators which have missed 20% of its total values have been removed because a lack of data shows unreliable results.
+Those indicators which have 20% of missing values of its total have been removed because a lack of data shows unreliable results.

 # Run the application
 ## Dependencies